fudge-py/fudge/docs/index.rst

     ...
     >>>

-You can use Fudge to test this method without actually executing the email sending code.
-Since you trust that the SMTP class works, a good test would be to expect that your code uses it properly:
+You can use Fudge to test this method without sending an email each time you run your test.
+Since you trust that the SMTP class works, you can write a test that ensures your code uses it properly.
+Declare how you expect it to be used as follows:

 .. doctest::